PetervanLunteren/EcoAssist/README.md

 I've written this application in my free evenings and would really appreciate it if people would let me know when it's used.
 You can contact me at [contact@pvanlunteren.com](mailto:contact@pvanlunteren.com).
 Please also help me to keep improving EcoAssist and let me know about any improvements, bugs, or new features so that I can keep it up-to-date.

 ## Features
-* Use MegaDetector v5 to tag animals, persons and vehicles in both images and video's
+* Use the `MDv5` model to tag animals, persons and vehicles in both images and video's
 * Filter out empty images, people, vehicles or animals
 * Review and edit annotations using [labelImg](https://github.com/heartexlabs/labelImg)
 * Export `.xml` label files in Pascal VOC format for further model training